Get a full-size picture in the response

 **Example of Using the Get Media Endpoint**

-First, make a GET request to the endpoint with the media ID
+First, make a GET request to the endpoint with the `media ID` received in the initial response:

-In the case of our example, the media id is jpeg-60b3bbfea3652046759bb14cb232e6c6-8057080e92fe09
+In the case of our example, the media id is `jpeg-60b3bbfea3652046759bb14cb232e6c6-8057080e92fe09`

 curl --request GET \